hwedwards/ASClinic/docs/software/software_installation_manual.rst

 .. code-block::

-  sudo apt-get install gpiod libgpiod-dev libgpiod-doc
+  sudo apt install gpiod libgpiod-dev libgpiod-doc

 Afterwards, to test the successful installation, execute the following command in a terminal: